Finding Wellness - Part 2

 But as terrifying and intense as my current state of being was, it also had to have an end point because all that cortisol and adrenaline couldn’t last forever.
 Just as if you were to hold the gas pedal down on your car and rev it up to top speed, eventually the engine will blow if you never let your foot up.
 Essentially, that is what happened to me.
 After revving my engine too hard for too long, one day it gave out.
 It had been about 4 months of constant battling for peace within my body, and then peace finally emerged.
 The feeling was more than welcome and I was finally able to rest.
 But the rest morphed into deep fatigue and I started sleeping through the night...and the day.
 I could barely pull myself out of bed.

 Wanting to be a good mom, I tried to keep my girls involved in fun activities, but it was quite limited.
-Even talking with people exhausted me, and I cancelled plans more often than not.
+Even talking with people exhausted me.
+I cancelled plans more often than not.
 And it was usually too hard to explain everything I was dealing with because I still didn’t fully understand it myself.

-A book was recommended to me called, “Adrenal Fatigue: The 21st Century Stress Syndrome” by James Wilson.
-It was highly respected and recommended by many doctors at the time.
-The book specifically described what I was going through and gave a name to what I had been experiencing.
-But the term adrenal fatigue isn’t an official diagnosis, so it also described the medical description to explain the condition, which is a dysfunction of the hypothalamic-pituitary-adrenal (HPA) axis.
+A highly respected book by James Wilson was recommended to me: Adrenal Fatigue: The 21st Century Stress Syndrome.
+The book specifically describes what I was going through, and gives a name to what I had been experiencing.
+“Adrenal fatigue” isn’t an official diagnosis, though, so the book also gives a medical description to explain the condition.
+It is a dysfunction of the hypothalamic-pituitary-adrenal (HPA) axis.
 Understanding the complex interplay within the HPA axis was important for those helping me to be able to find the proper path to healing.

-I eventually found a local doctor, who had read the same book I was reading, and understood the concept of adrenal fatigue.
-She also encouraged me to follow the diet that was recommended — a healthy balance of protein and whole foods, which didn’t include sugar or caffeine.
-Both only added to the stress my body was trying to recover from.
+Eventually I found a local doctor who had read the same book I was reading, and understood the concept of adrenal fatigue.
+She also encouraged me to follow the diet that was recommended: a healthy balance of protein and whole foods.
+It didn’t include sugar or caffeine, as both added to the stress from which my body was trying to recover.
 As supportive as my new doctor was, she didn’t have a lot of experience with my condition.
-I was making headway in my healing, but not very quickly, so in addition to her support, I found and contacted a specialty clinic for adrenal fatigue.
+I was making headway in my healing, but not very quickly.

 Everyone’s story is important.
 I would love to hear yours.